-Gerry Wilson’s debut short story collection, Crosscurrents and Other Stories, will be published November 1, 2015 by Press 53.
+Gerry Wilson’s debut short story collection, Crosscurrents and Other Stories, was published in October 2015 by Press 53.

 Praise for Crosscurrents and Other Stories: